beejjorgensen/bgc/src/atomics.md

 >
 > ---Paul Atreides and The Reverend Mother Gaius Helen Mohiam, _Dune_

+**Caveat: this section needs peer review.
+It's at the edge of my knowledge.**

 This is one of the more challenging aspects of multithreading with C.
 But we'll try to take it easy.